 What is an ambitious person?

 An ambitious person is someone always striving to reach a goal.
 Through hard work, dedication and perseverance — an ambitious person doesn’t give up.
-They push forward and are determined to succeed.
+She pushes forward and is determined to succeed.
+While ambition and success aren't synonymous, ambitious people are always striving to be more and more successful, which often pushes them to work harder and be better—which in many cases leads them to become more successful overall.

 Is ambition good or bad?

-There are, of course, downsides to all good traits.
-But innately, ambition is a good thing.
+There are, of course, downsides to many traits that are generally considered positive.
+Overall, ambition can help someone succeed.
 It helps give us goals to reach and the passion to want to achieve them.
 It keeps us motivated and focused.
 It keeps us engaged with our goals, hopes, and dreams.

 Can ambition be taught?

-Ambition is more of a learned trait than anything else.
-If someone doesn’t want to be ambitious, they won’t be.
-But that doesn’t mean that they will never change.
+If someone doesn’t want to be ambitious, she won’t be.
+But that doesn’t mean that she will never change.
 We all have those moments — moments when we lack ambition, drive, and passion for things.
 We all need a little motivation, a little push from time to time.
 Some people just need a bit more of a push.
 Sometimes all it takes to help give someone a little boost of ambition is to be more outwardly ambitious yourself.

 In reality, becoming more ambitious is a process that entails very small, very achievable steps.
 All it takes is focus, dedication, patience, and hard work.
 And once you master these six habits, you’ll be that ambitious person other people envy.

-If you’re wondering how to be more ambitious in your personal life or career — or you’re just trying to find a semblance of ambition to begin with, achieve success by starting here:
+Many ambitious people didn't necessarily start out that way.
+If you’re wondering how to be more ambitious in your personal life or career — or you’re just trying to find a semblance of ambition to get you going, use these habits of ambitious people to motivate yourself:

 1. Set goals.

 Maybe you want to slowly but surely start expanding your professional network.
-Maybe you set a goal for yourself where you attend one networking event a month, and at each event talk to at least one person.
+You could set a goal for yourself where you attend one networking event a month, and at each event talk to at least one person.
 These goals don’t have to be extravagant or grand.
 They just have to motivate you to keep moving forward, which is exactly what ambition is all about.

 2. Take risks.

-Another important step, and something that may seem extremely daunting at first, is taking risks.
-And no, we’re not talking about skydiving — unless that’s where your ambition lies.
+Another important step—one that may seem daunting—is taking risks.
+And no, we’re not talking about skydiving, unless that’s where your ambition lies.
 But an ambitious person isn’t afraid to take risks and make mistakes.
 At the end of the day, they might really pay off.
-And that’s what we’re working toward,here.
 Being ambitious means pursuing your desires and reaching your goals.
 It’s pushing yourself outside of your comfort zone and doing what you weren’t doing before.

 Being ambitious isn’t necessarily easy, and neither is taking risks — and that’s the point.
 But the more you push yourself, the happier you will be, and the closer you will be to achieving your ambitious goals.